Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-mouse-tracking-eyes.md

 [].forEach.call(eyes, function (eye) {});
 ```

-Awesome, now we need to do some calculations so let's look at the full end code with some comments:
+Awesome, now we need to do some calculations, so let's look at the complete code with some comments:

 ```js
 const container = document.querySelector('.container');